 - For more information, see Managing SSL Certificates.

 - A subdivision you define in a VCN, such as 10.0.0.0/24 and 10.0.1.0/24.
 A subnet can span a region or exist within in a single availability domain.
 A subnet consists of a contiguous range of IP addresses that do not overlap with other subnets in the VCN.
-For each subnet, you specify the routing rules and security lists that apply to it.
+For each subnet, you specify the routing and security rules that apply to it.

 - For more information on subnets, see VCNs and Subnets and Public vs. Private Subnets.